11 Facts About French Bulldogs

 These cute little dogs are enjoying a serious comeback.
-Here’s the scoop on the 9th most popular dog in America.
+Here’s the scoop on the fourth most popular dog breed in America.

 Frenchies are affectionate, friendly dogs that were bred to be companions.
 Although they’re somewhat slow to be housebroken, they get along well with other dogs and aren’t big barkers.
 The dogs don’t need much exercise, so they are fine in small areas and enjoy the safety of a crate.

-Thanks to a squat frame and a bulbous head, French bulldogs can’t swim, so pool owners should keep a watchful eye on their pups.
+As a result of their squat frame and bulbous head, French bulldogs can’t swim, so pool owners should keep a watchful eye on their pups.
 Keep in mind that if you plan a beach vacation, your furry friend might feel a little left out.

 French Bulldogs are a brachycephalic breed, meaning they have shorter snouts than other dogs.
 These pushed-in faces can lead to a variety of breathing problems.
 This facial structure, coupled with high stress and uncomfortably warm temperatures, can lead to fatal situations for dogs with smaller snouts.
 Many breeds like bulldogs and pugs have perished while flying, so as a result, many airlines have banned them.